In some cases, we earn commissions from affiliate links in our posts.

 Queens of Mystery

-This relatively new series from Acorn TV flips the cosy convention on its head, putting the focus squarely on a young police detective – but it's her meddling, crime-solving, mystery-writing aunts who give it the cozy, amateur-detective feel.
+This Acorn TV Original flips the cosy convention on its head, putting the focus squarely on a young police detective – but it's her meddling, crime-solving, mystery-writing aunts who give it the cozy, amateur-detective feel.

 Joanna Scanlon stars as DI Viv Deering in this highly colourful Manchester-based detective series.
 She's blunt but effective, and heads up a female-centric team tracking down some of the worst characters in the city.
 The show lasted for 3 seasons before getting the axe.

 Sadly, it doesn't seem likely this one will make a return – especially since it wouldn't be the same without Paul Ritter, who sadly died in April 2021 after a short struggle with a brain tumour.